 Finding a Suboxone Doctor

-In order to dispense buprenorphine products, such as Suboxone, doctors must be certified to prescribe buprenorphine.
+In order to dispense buprenorphine products, such as Suboxone, doctors and other eligible prescribing practitioners must receive special certification to prescribe buprenorphine as a treatment medication.
 These doctors are:2

 • Licensed under their state law